ImperialCollegeLondon/MSE404-MM/docs/labs/lab01/readme.md

 !!! example "Task"

     - First we need to load the Quantum Espresso module.
 If you haven't done this already, run `module load quantum-espresso`.
     - Now you'll be able to use the various Quantum Espresso package executables directly.
-Use `cd` to go to the methane folder you copied earlier (`~/MSE404-MM/lab01/methane`)
+Use `cd` to go to the helium folder you copied earlier (`~/MSE404-MM/lab01/helium`)
     - The input file there is for the `pw.x` code.
 You can pass this file to `pw.x` with input redirection and save the output to a file with output redirection (otherwise the output will just be in the terminal).
-To do this type `pw.x < CH4.in > CH4.out`.
+To do this type `pw.x < He.in > He.out`.
     - See what files are present in the directory now.
 As well as the output file we saved, some others were generated.<br>
     ![text](images/20dft.PNG){: width="600" }<br>
-    - Take a look through the output file `CH4.out` using `less`.
+    - Take a look through the output file `He.out` using `less`.
 You can usse the arrow keys to scroll, `g` to go to the beginning of the file, `G` to go to the end of the file and `q` to exit the reader.
 We'll discuss the contents of this in next week's lab, but for now skip to the section immediately following the line that reads `End of self-consistent calculation`:
           - This lists the calculated eigenvalues.
-          - We have four doubly-occupied levels in our calculation, so you'll see four numbers.
+          - We have one doubly-occupied level in our calculation, so you'll see one number.
           - Following this, you can see in the output, the value of the highest occupied energy level in eV, and the total energy in Rydberg.
           - Congratulate yourself on running your first DFT calculation.